Chapter 19 Neural Networks

 • Finally, keras only predicts probabilities for all the categories, so we have to add code that finds the column (category) with maximum probability.

-The full code can be downloaded from the Bitbucket repo, below we discuss the selected details.
+The full code can be downloaded from the Bitbucket repo, below we discuss the selected details only.

 19.2.2.1 Building the Model

 First, the most important step: building and compiling the model.
 This is very different from how it is done in sklearn.
-Let’s build a sequential model with dense layers, the same perceptron that we created using sklearn above:
+Let’s build a sequential model with dense layers, the same perceptron that we created using sklearn above in Section 19.1:

 # sequential (not recursive) model (one input, one output)

-The first important new feature is the argument input_shape for the first layer, the input layer.
+Unlike in sklearn, the first layer should be the input layer.
 This tells keras what kind of inputs to expect.
 Currently it is just a tuple (2,) as our X-matrix only contains 2 columns.
 So (2,) is just the shape of a single row of X, a single instance of the input data.
 You can find the correct shape with X[0].shape.
 But the input here does not have to be just a vector.
 For instance, in case of images it may be a 3-D tensor with shape (width, height, #color channels).
-You only need to specify input_shape argument for the first layer, keras can find the information for the following layers itself.
+You do not have to worry about the inputs for the following layers, keras can figure it out itself.

 We also have to add an explicit output layer.
 As the task here is classification, we need as many output nodes as we have categories–we can compute this number as